 Our first reason why you should visit Budapest in Winter is affordability.
 Budapest is easy on the wallet at any time of year, but during the low season (Jan-Feb), it’s particularly cheap.
 If you’re visiting in Winter, it’s likely you might be able to afford a few more stars when it comes to accommodation.
 We found a great flight+hotel deal, meaning we could stay in the lavish five star Corinthia Hotel and still keep well within our budget.
 You’ll be surprised just how cheaply some rooms go for, so head to TripAdvisor to search around for deals.

 2. Eat lots of steaming hot Chimney Cake

 Hungarians go a bit mad for Chimney Cake (or Kürtőskalács).
 They love it so much, they’ll happily queue up in the cold for a solid half an hour waiting for their cake to cook.
 Upon tasting one for ourselves, we totally understood why.
 Crispy on the outside and soft in the middle, Chimney Cake is wonderfully light and tasty.
 Cakes are cooked to order over hot coals (with lots of tasty toppings to choose from) be patient.
 It’s worth the wait!

 3. There’s fewer visitors – fewer crowds and easier to arrange last minute cheap flights

 4. Skate on Europe’s Largest Outdoor Ice Rink

 Among Budapest’s many seasonal draws is Europe’s largest outdoor ice skating rink (the Műjégpálya).
 Set on the fringes of the massive City Park, overlooking Vajdahunyad Castle (and round the corner from Szechnyi thermal bath) there are fewer prettier spots in the world to double-salchow.
 Skates can be rented on the spot and prices are very reasonable.
-See the opening website for times as they’re changeable.

 5. Crawl the Ruin Pubs